-This option would provide a dedicated busway on the existing shoulders of the Eastern Freeway between Hoddle Street and Chandler Highway.
+This option (shown in Figure IV-26) would provide a dedicated busway on the existing shoulders of the Eastern Freeway between Hoddle Street and Chandler Highway.
 From Hoddle Street (in both directions), the busway would shift to the central median via underpasses at the Chandler Highway.
-East of Chandler Highway the busway would remain in the median up to the east of Burke Road before moving to the north side of the freeway, as described in Option A. See Option B in Figure 6-30.
+East of Chandler Highway the busway would remain in the median up to the east of Burke Road before moving to the north side of the freeway, as described in Option A.